 The Tailwater Study is designed to actively and measurably lead to the development of conserved water to meet both the M&I gap and the agricultural gap, as identified in the Arkansas River Basin Consumptive Needs Assessment: 2030 (June 2008).
 It also keeps with the vision of that Needs Assessment by sustaining agriculture through encouraging increasing water efficiency and agricultural productivity.
-The potential water savings that may result from the Tailwater Study will assist in reducing the agricultural and M&I water gaps by reducing the amount of water supplies needed to meet Compact compliance requirements under the Irrigation Improvements Rules, leaving that water available to meet other needs, including M&I needs.
+The potential water savings that may result from completion of the Tailwater Study will assist in reducing the agricultural and M&I water gaps by reducing the amount of water supplies needed to meet Compact compliance requirements under the Irrigation Improvements Rules, leaving that water available to meet other needs, including M&I needs.

 The Tailwater Study also meets the needs of irrigators and agricultural communities, and rural economies by reducing the costs associated with improvements to irrigation.
 By promoting water conservation through irrigation improvements, potentially reducing Compact compliance requirements, and increasing the transferable yield associated with Fort Lyon shares, the study meets the broad-based water management goal of maximum utilization of water while ensuring compliance with Arkansas River Compact.
-Moreover, the proposed FIRI analysis has the potential to provide useful and meaningful data that could be incorporated into the Arkansas decision support system currently under development.

-The benefits from a potentially reduced tailwater assumption and increased farm irrigation efficiency factor on the Fort Lyon Canal will continue to grow and multiply over time.
-As more sprinklers are installed, the amount of water saved through these corrections will continue to increase.
+The benefits from a potentially reduced assumed tailwater factor and associated increased irrigation efficiency factor on the Fort Lyon Canal will continue to grow and multiply over time.
+As more sprinklers are installed, the amount of water saved through a reduction in the tailwater assumption and associated increase in the irrigation efficiency will continue to increase.
 And by reducing the costs associated with installation of sprinklers, the study will encourage continued sprinkler installation and the associated water conservation savings.
 As the largest canal in Colorado, water savings on the Fort Lyon Canal will be significant.